 4. Behavioral Competencies

 These competencies focus on interpersonal capabilities and attitudes that influence workplace relationships and collaboration.
-For example, IT professionals need strong behavioural characteristics, such as effective communication, adaptability, and teamwork, to grow in an agile environment.
+For example, IT professionals need strong behavioral characteristics, such as effective communication, adaptability, and teamwork, to grow in an agile environment.

 5. Future-Focused Competencies